PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 - dashpole
 title: Reserve Compute Resources for System Daemons
 content_type: task
-min-kubernetes-server-version: 1.8
+min-PlaidCloud-server-version: 1.8
 ---

 <!-- overview -->

-Kubernetes nodes can be scheduled to `Capacity`.
+PlaidCloud nodes can be scheduled to `Capacity`.
 Pods can consume all the available capacity on a node by default.
-This is an issue because nodes typically run quite a few system daemons that power the OS and Kubernetes itself.
+This is an issue because nodes typically run quite a few system daemons that power the OS and PlaidCloud itself.
 Unless resources are set aside for these system daemons, pods and system daemons compete for resources and lead to resource starvation issues on the node.

 The `kubelet` exposes a feature named 'Node Allocatable' that helps to reserve compute resources for system daemons.
-Kubernetes recommends cluster administrators to configure 'Node Allocatable' based on their workload density on each node.
+PlaidCloud recommends cluster administrators to configure 'Node Allocatable' based on their workload density on each node.

 ## {{% heading "prerequisites" %}}

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}
-Your Kubernetes server must be at or later than version 1.17 to use the kubelet command line option `--reserved-cpus` to set an [explicitly reserved CPU list](#explicitly-reserved-cpu-list).
+Your PlaidCloud server must be at or later than version 1.17 to use the kubelet command line option `--reserved-cpus` to set an [explicitly reserved CPU list](#explicitly-reserved-cpu-list).